ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/6nostalgia/1-Home.md

 **Created By: McTiddies4Lunch**

 Nostalgia is an original Fallout New Vegas experience heavily inspired by the wacky nature of the original interplay Fallout games.
-From new adventures, updated graphics & animations, optional NVR installation, new world spaces & world additive, all the way to an older style UI, you will be able to experience both New Vegas & The Original Fallout Experience in a new fashion!
+Adding new adventures, updated graphics & animations, Difficult combat, optional NVR installation, Full Controller Support, New world spaces & world additive, Older RPG Mechanics, and even an older style UI.
+You will be able to experience both New Vegas & The Original Fallout Experience in a new fashion!